 - English Department Teacher Education Award for an outstanding undergraduate English Education student who has met all requirements for acceptance into the English Education Program. $300

 - W. Bernard Fleischmann Memorial Award for an English major who has shown excellence in the study of the humanities. $150

 - The Anthony Lovasco Shakespeare Award for an English major who has shown excellence in Shakespeare studies. $150

-- Elizabeth Dean Eler Memorial Award for an outstanding essay focusing on poetry. $300.
+- Elizabeth Dean Eler Memorial Award for an outstanding essay by an undergraduate student focusing on poetry. $300.
 (This award was created by Barbara Eler in celebration of her mother, Elizabeth Dean Eler, a graduate of Montclair State in 1940, a dedicated high school teacher and poetry enthusiast.)

-Awards for Undergraduate or Graduate Students:
+Scholarships and Awards for Undergraduates or Graduate Students

 These awards are granted to students enrolled in the Montclair State University English M.A. program who are in the advanced stages of study but still have at least one semester of full-time enrollment remaining.
 (Winners may not be G.A.s with tuition waiver for the same semester in which the award will be applied.)

 Graduate students applying for one of these scholarships should submit a paper written for a graduate class in English at Montclair State, typed in MLA format, subject to the conditions described in question #10 of the FAQ (Links to an external site.), with cover sheet as described in the application form.

 - The Mary Bondon Graduate Scholarship for an outstanding graduate student who intends to pursue a career in teaching English at the high school or college level.
 Students must have 8 or more credits remaining in MA program. $2460 towards tuition and fees.